Callidon/bloom-filters/README.md

 - Please open pull requests on the develop branch. **Direct contributions to the master branch will be refused without comments**
 - Add tests when possible in the `test` folder.
-- functions, methods, variables and types must be documented using typedoc annotations
+- Functions, methods, variables and types must be documented using typedoc annotations
-- run `yarn test` (build, lint and run the mocha tests suite)
+- Run `yarn test` (build, lint and run the mocha tests suite)

 ## References